 Prosecutors have to prove that a killing was not excused.3

-The D.A. charges Megan with involuntary manslaughter.
-Here, Megan can likely use the defense of excusable homicide.
-She was performing a legal act in teaching swimming and she was not acting with an unlawful intent.
-She also acted with caution, instructing Jack (a skilled swimmer, aged 8,) to get out of the pool.
+If charged with involuntary manslaughter, Megan can likely use the defense of excusable homicide.
+She was performing a legal act in teaching swimming and had no reason to think the child would experience a medical emergency.

 1.2.
 Homicide in the heat of passion

 A killing can be excusable if done in the “heat of passion.”
 The heat of passion is when a person: